rackerlabs/rackspace-how-to/content/dedicated-hosting/id-federation-map-policies-permissions-dedicated.md

 - **YAML 1.1**: YAML is a simple data serialization language that's designed to be human friendly.
-YAML is very similar to Javascript Object Notation (JSON), but supports useful features such as comments and the ability to easily input multi-line data.
-Attribute mapping policies are written in YAML.
+YAML is very similar to Javascript Object Notation (JSON) but supports useful features such as comments and the ability to easily input multi-line data.
+Attribute Mapping Policies are written in YAML.

-### Configure your SAML Provider to work with Rackspace Identity Federation
+### Configure your SAML provider to work with Rackspace Identity Federation

-Before you can create an attribute mapping policy, you first need to configure SAML attributes and assertions in your SAML Provider, such as Microsoft&reg;
+Before you can create an Attribute Mapping Policy, you first need to configure SAML attributes and assertions in your SAML provider, such as Microsoft&reg;
 Active Directory&reg; Federation Services (AD FS) or Okta&trade;.

 The SAML attributes and assertions that you configure in your SAML provider